lemonce/lemonce.net/source/feature.md

 [**Programming language - Lemoncase2**](/docs/Lemoncase2/Index.html)
 - Inbuilt in Lemonce Editor
-- Describe frequently-used web actions with only 20+ commands in plain English
+- Describe almost all user actions with only 20+ commands in plain English
 - Simplify test case coding with a simple syntax structure
 - High readability: easy to understand, maintain, and modify
 - Simple and intuitive syntax: easy to learn, advanced coding skills not required